Policy on Extenuating Circumstances Affecting Assessment

 4. Extenuating Circumstances Policy

-It is the policy of Swansea University to adopt a presumption that a student who undertakes assessment is fit to do so.
+It will be presumed that a student who undertakes an assessment is fit to do so.
 The marks awarded will be an accurate reflection of performance and will not be altered subsequently based on extenuating circumstances.
 A student who is unable to undertake an assessment because of extenuating circumstances may (subject to the provision of appropriate evidence) be given a further opportunity to undertake the assessment potentially as an uncapped opportunity.

-A student who attends and/or completes an assessment and does not submit claims for extenuating circumstances within 5 working days of the assessment or within the deadline set by the Faculty/School responsible for delivering the module concerned, shall be deemed to confirm:
+A student who attends and/or completes an assessment and does not submit an application for extenuating circumstances within 5 working days of the original assessment shall be deemed to confirm:

-- that any requests for ‘reasonable adjustments’ in light of a disability, health condition, wellbeing or mental health issue or other specific requirements have already been submitted to the University.
+- That any requests for ‘reasonable adjustments’ in light of a disability, health condition, wellbeing or mental health issue or other specific requirements have already been submitted to the University/Collaborative Partner Institution.

-In the case of disruptions to or problems with an examination/assessment affecting a group of students, the Faculty/School Special Circumstances Committee or appropriate Committee may recommend appropriate action.
+In the case of disruptions to or problems with an examination/assessment affecting a group of students, the School Extenuating Circumstances Committee or appropriate Committee may recommend appropriate action.

 5. Extenuating Circumstances Applications

-The consideration of extenuating circumstances applications relating to taught assessment ( on-site/remote examinations and/or coursework) will be undertaken by the Faculty/School responsible for delivering the module to which the affected assessment contributes.
-In taking decisions, Faculty/Schools will be guided by principles 2, 3 and 4 contained in this policy.
-Faculty/School procedures for considering extenuating circumstances affecting assessment will be published by the Faculty/School.
-The procedures will include deadlines for the submitting of extenuating circumstances, the procedures and timeframe for the Faculty/School consideration of any submissions and notification of the outcomes to students.
+The consideration of extenuating circumstances applications relating to taught assessment (in-person/remote examinations and/or coursework) will be undertaken by the School responsible for delivering the module to which the affected assessment contributes.
+In taking decisions, Schools will be guided by principles 2, 3 and 4 contained in this policy.

-Students are required to complete the appropriate extenuating circumstances form provided by the Faculty/School and to submit the completed form, along with the appropriate supporting independent evidence by the deadline prescribed by the Faculty/School.
+Students are required to complete the appropriate extenuating circumstances form provided and to submit the completed form, along with the appropriate supporting independent evidence.

-The Faculty/School Special Circumstances Committee or appropriate Committee will determine one of the following:
+The School or Faculty Extenuating Circumstances Committee or appropriate Committee designated nominee will determine one of the following:

-- award an extension to the submission deadline (applicable to coursework)
+- Award an extension of 5 working days to the submission deadline (applicable to coursework).

-- offer a further attempt (uncapped or capped, as appropriate) at the next appropriate assessment point (applicable to coursework and remote examinations)
+- Offer a further attempt (uncapped or capped, as appropriate) at the next appropriate assessment point (applicable to coursework and examinations)

-Where none of the above courses of action is appropriate due to the nature of the assessment, the Faculty/School Special Circumstances Committee or appropriate Committee may:
+Where none of the above courses of action is appropriate due to the nature of the assessment, the School/Faculty Extenuating Circumstances Committee or appropriate Committee may exceptionally recommend that Progression and Awards Board (PAB):

-Extenuating circumstances affecting the submission of the directed independent learning, for taught master’s students, are dealt with through separate procedures.
+Extenuating circumstances affecting the submission of the directed independent learning, for taught master’s students, are dealt with through separate procedures General Postgraduate Regulations - Swansea University.

 In cases where such special arrangements are inappropriate, the extenuating circumstances policy should be used instead.

-If the Faculty/School accepts the extenuating circumstances as valid in relation to the on-site/remote examination, a further opportunity at the examination will be offered at the next appropriate assessment point (Semester One Assessment Period, the main Semester Two assessment period or Supplementary Assessment Period for taught programmes).
-If the affected examination was a ‘first attempt’, the further opportunity granted will be considered an uncapped deferral’.
+If the extenuating circumstances are accepted as valid in relation to the in-person/remote examination, a further opportunity at the examination will be offered at the next appropriate assessment point (Semester One Assessment Period, the main Semester Two assessment period or Supplementary Assessment Period for taught programmes).
+If the affected examination was a ‘first attempt’, the further opportunity granted will be considered an ‘uncapped deferral’.
 If the affected examination was a re-sit, the deferred opportunity will be regarded as a re-sit and the mark awarded will be capped (if capping applies).
 If the student attempted the examination in question prior to being granted a deferral, no mark will be awarded for the original attempt.

 5.3 Timescale for decisions

-Students will be notified of the outcome of an extenuating circumstances application by the Faculty/School in a timely manner and normally within 14 working days of the request being made.
+Students will be notified of the outcome of an extenuating circumstances application in a timely manner and normally within 10 working days of the request being made.

 5.4 Notification of outcome

 Students will be notified of the outcome of their application in writing.
-The Faculty/School should also include details of the reasons for the decision and advice regarding who to contact should they experience further difficulties in relation to the assessment.
+The outcome notification should also include detailed reasons for the decision and advice regarding who the student should contact should they experience further difficulties in relation to the assessment.

 5.5 Declined Applications

-If the Faculty/School declines an extenuating circumstances application in relation to an examination or coursework (in accordance with the procedures outlined in 5.1 and 5.2), the following action will be taken:
+If an extenuating circumstances application in relation to an examination or coursework (in accordance with the procedures outlined in 5.1 and 5.2) is declined, the following action will be taken:

 5.6 Extenuating circumstances affecting the Supplementary Assessment Period

-There is no further opportunity to undertake assessments between the Supplementary Assessment period and the beginning of the next academic year.
-Extenuating circumstances relating to coursework may be considered in accordance with 5.1 above.
-However, a supplementary examination opportunity cannot be deferred.
-Where a student is affected by extenuating circumstances during the t supplementary assessment period, they should inform their home Faculty/School of the extenuating circumstances:
+Normally there will be no further opportunity to undertake assessments between the Supplementary Assessment period and the beginning of the next academic year.
+Extenuating circumstances should be considered in accordance with 5.1 above.

 5.7 The College, Swansea University – Deferral decisions